 Roth IRA Rules

 There are Roth IRA income limits that prevent certain high-income tax payers from contributing to a Roth IRA.
-Although such taxpayers can do a Roth conversion to convert a regular IRA account into a Roth IRA account.
+Such taxpayers can do a Roth conversion to convert a regular IRA account into a Roth IRA account.

-After that, the most important thing to understand about a Roth IRA and the rules for Roth IRAs is that you do not get a tax deduction for contributions.
+The most important thing to understand about a Roth IRA and the rules for Roth IRAs is that you do not get a tax deduction for contributions.
 That means any money you put into a Roth IRA has already been taxed and will not be taxed again.
-The other thing you must understand is that this is NOT true for any dividends or gains in the account.
-If you grasp these two concepts, then understanding the Roth IRA is easy.

 Because you already paid taxes on your contributions, you can withdraw them at any time — even before age 59 1/2 — without paying taxes or penalties.
-But, all money above and beyond the contributions are fully taxable and subject to penalties.
+But, all money you earned beyond the contributions are fully taxable and subject to penalties.

 So, if you put $5,000 into an IRA for 10 years, that is $50,000 in contributions.
 If during that time, your investments have done well such that the total value of the account is $110,000, then, you could withdraw up to $50,000 with no taxes or penalties.
 However, money withdrawn after that would be subject to taxes and penalties unless you are over age 59 1/2 unless you meet one of the following exceptions:

 - Disability (as defined by the IRS)